Dramatic Nighttime Photographs of Frank Lloyd Wright’s Desert Laboratory

 Andrew Pielage’s photography shares the surreal beauty of Taliesin West’s striking structures against a dark desert backdrop.

-Photographer Andrew Pielage is on a mission to photograph all 532 of the still-standing Frank Lloyd Wright buildings.
-So far, he has shot 50 of the historic structures.
+Photographer Andrew Pielage is on a mission to photograph all of the still-standing Frank Lloyd Wright buildings.
+So far (as of this post in 2017), he has shot 50 of the historic structures.